uw-dims/dims-finalreport/docs/source/outcomes.rst

 .. _DC/OS: https://dcos.io/

-The Ansible playbooks created by the DIMS project differ from each of these in that they are designed to be multi-OS from the start, focused on producing a stand-alone small-scale distributed system designed for security incident response, with customization and configuration separated from the playbooks repository to facilitate continued development and integration of new tools capable of being managed independently of the public ``ansible-dims-playbooks`` repository.
+The Ansible playbooks created by the DIMS project differ from each of these other projects in several ways.
+One primary difference is the separation of customization and configuration from the playbooks repository to facilitate continued development and integration of new tools capable of being managed independently of the public ``ansible-dims-playbooks`` repository.